 - Idiopathic Hypoparathyroidism

 The symptoms of hypoparathyroidism occur due to low levels of calcium in the blood.
-The severity of the condition can range from mild symptoms such as a tingling or burning sensation in the fingers, toes or around the lips (paresthesias) to severe muscle cramps and tetany, a condition characterized by uncontrollable twitching and cramping spasms of certain muscles such as those of the hands, feet, arms, and/or face.
+The severity of the condition can range from mild symptoms such as a tingling or numbness in the fingers, toes or around the lips (paresthesias) to severe muscle cramps and muscle spasms.
+The muscle symptoms are often called tetany, a condition characterized by uncontrollable twitching and cramping spasms of certain muscles such as those of the hands, feet, legs, and arms.
 In rare cases, seizures or fits can occur, or the level of consciousness can be depressed.

 Depression, irritability, confusion, disorientation, mood swings and loss of memory have also been reported in individuals with hypoparathyroidism.
 In children, chronic hypoparathyroidism can result in stunted growth and slow mental development if it is not treated.